 Brian Tracy's Steps in a Sales Cycle

-The Step by Step Approach to Success
+His Step-by-Step Approach to Success

-One short cut to success in life or in any industry is to follow in the footsteps of those who earned success before you.
-This is especially true when it comes to the sales industry.
-These 7 steps that should be included in every sales cycle, also track very well for those searching for a job and completing the interviewing process.
+One shortcut to success in life or in any industry is to follow in the footsteps of those who earned success before you.
+This can be especially true when it comes to the sales industry, and author and motivational speaker Brian Tracy has developed what he considers to be the seven steps to being successful in sales.